d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/03_build_initramfs.md

 chmod +x init
 ```

-The `-l` option of the last command in **init** script is essential.
-Lack of
+The `-l` option of `setsid` command in **init** script is compulsory.
+That lack
-this option will cause error of "sh: can't access tty; job control turned off"
+of this option will cause an error of "sh: can't access tty; job control turned
-during system booting.
+off" during system booting.
 It is detailed in [Busybox's FAQ].

 ## More setups